guntur-ricardo/legal-aider/README.md

 ## Overview

 Legal Aider is a comprehensive tool that:
-1. Generats realistic legal consultation conversations
+1. Generates realistic legal consultation conversations
 2. Analyzes these conversations to extract insights, FAQs, time savings estimates
 3. Generates reports with visualizations